iscc7/POS_python/README.md

 # python_SA
 SA algorithm
-This is a algorithm of SA for python
+This is a algorithm of POS for python